mikepulaski/youngdynasty.net/content/posts/gdpr-is-an-asset.md

 The funny thing is, though, if I tried to explain my frustration with anyone outside of tech, I was often met with a blank stare. *Why wouldn't a company protect their user's data?
 If a company is storing my data, it's not theirs to keep.
 Aren't all professionals subject to regulations?
 What makes tech so special?*

-These rheotorical questions made me realize something so obvious: **GDPR compliance will help me establish trust with users**.
+These rhetorical questions made me realize something so obvious: **GDPR compliance will help me establish trust with users**.
 This is particularly important for a small company, such as mine, wishing to attract new customers.

 [Emporter](https://emporter.app) creates a public, secure URL which can be used to access a folder or server on a Mac.
 There's a certain level of trust that needs to be established in order for people to use it, in terms of privacy and security.